 In order to meet the “significant number of properties” condition, an index must be sufficiently broadly based to ensure that a contract based upon it is not tailored around specific real estate holdings.
 Publicly accessible indices providing regional and sectoral data based upon valuations of a wide and changing range of institutional investment portfolios will, for example, meet this requirement.

-The Transfer Pricing Team at Business International can advise on the admissibility of property indices in particular cases of doubt or difficulty.
+The Transfer Pricing Team within CSTD Business, Assets & International can advise on the admissibility of property indices in particular cases of doubt or difficulty.

 Para 3 provides that a contract will not be a relevant contract where physical delivery of the underlying property takes place and that property is not of a type itself specified in 2(2) of the regulations.